 Firms usually look for law graduates or non-law graduates who have completed the Common Professional Examination or Graduate Diploma in Law to fill paralegal roles.
 Some of the larger firms, however, will look for graduates who have also passed the Legal Practice Course.

-Further information visit the Institute of Paralegals or the National Association of Licensed Paralegals website.
+For further information, visit the Institute of Paralegals website or the National Association of Licensed Paralegals website.